The Best Lizards for Handling: Species That Welcome Your Touch

 I am scared of my lizard biting or scratching me, but I still want to handle it.
 What can I do?

-You can wear some light gloves to handle them until you are ready to handle them with your bare hands.
-Make sure that the gloves are washed after every time you handle your lizard.
+You can wear some reptile handling gloves to handle them until you are ready to handle them with your bare hands.
+Make sure you wash your gloves after every time you handle your lizard.

 Handing Off to You